HaukeBartsch/MagickBox/code/documentation/docs/source/Classification.rst

     "StudyInstanceUID": "1.2.840.113619.6.283.4.679947340.3258.1405103835.996"
   }

 The content of this structure is likely to change in the future.
-Most of the entries reflect directly DICOM tags on the series level.
+Most of the entries reflect DICOM tags on the series level.
 The "NumFiles" tag is added to reflect the current number of files in the series directory.
-The series level directories contain symbolic links to the data stored in the archive folder to limit the number of copy operation on the file system level.
+The series level directories contain symbolic links to the data stored in the archive folder to limit the number of copy operations and file duplications.

 ClassifyType
 =============